-What Is an Archaelogical Artifact?"Artifacts" are the things that past peoples made, changed, and left behind where they lived and worked.
-Archaeology is the scientific study of past human cultures.
-Archaeologists excavate artifacts from archaeological sites.
+What Is an Archeological Artifact?“Artifacts” are the things that past peoples made, changed, and left behind where they lived and worked.
+Archeology is the scientific study of past human cultures.
+Archeologists excavate artifacts from archeological sites.

 Leave It BeArtifacts are not souvenirs!
 Leave the artifact where you found it.
 Please don’t pick it up, move it, throw it, put it in your pocket or your bag, or bury it.